wisconsinspaceprogram/spaceport-avionics/README.md

-# AIAA UW-Madison's code for Spaceport
+# Wisconsin Space Program's code for Spaceport
 Live telemetry system utilizing LoRa and APRS to report GPS and flight data to ground.
-Developed by AIAA UW-Madison students for use within a rocket in the Spaceport America Competition.
+Developed by WISP students for use within a rocket in the Spaceport America Competition.

 ## Summary
 ### Purpose